milesdwilliams15/Teaching/DPR 101/Notes/04_ggplot_pt2.md

 <img src="04_ggplot_pt2_files/figure-gfm/unnamed-chunk-2-1.png" width="75%" />

 Does the output look “gold” to you?
-It sure doesn’t!
+It sure doesn’t.
 Instead, it’s red.
-What went wrong here?

-This is a classic example of mapping an aesthetic when what we actually need to do is set an aesthetic.
-To set the color of points and lines, we don’t specify them by mapping.
-In the above example, setting a color in `aes()` leads ggplot to mistakenly conclude that we are adding a new column where each cell entry of that column is a category called “gold.”
+This is a classic example of *mapping* an aesthetic when what we actually need to do is *set* an aesthetic.
+To set the color of points and lines, we don’t specify them inside `aes()`.
+Doing so leads ggplot to mistakenly conclude that we are adding a new column to our data where each cell entry of that column is a category called “gold.”
 It then picks a color to map to that category.
+Since there’s only one category, it only maps one color.
+The default is red.

-To avoid this, we instead *set* aesthetics inside a `geom_*()` function:
+To avoid this, we instead *set* aesthetics inside a `geom_*()` function like so:

 ``` r
 ggplot(gapminder) +